stackhpc/phe-appliances/README.md

 Infrastructure invocation then takes the form (for example):

+`ansible-playbook -e @config/openhpc.yml -i ansible/inventory ansible/cluster-infra.yml`

+Once the infrastructure playbook has run to completion, an inventory for the newly-created nodes will have been generated in the `ansible/` subdirectory.
+This inventory is suffixed with the value set in `cluster_name`.
+The cluster software can be deployed and configured using another playbook (for example):

-`ansible-playbook -e @config/openhpc.yml -i inventory alaska-infra.yml`
+`ansible-playbook -e @config/openhpc.yml -i ansible/inventory_openhpc ansible/openhpc.yml`